falkr/ttm4115/pages/prep-modeling.md

 # Modeling and Deployment Diagrams

 In the following unit, we will first look at the task of **modeling in general**.
 In the second part, we will learn the first diagram type: **deployment diagrams**.
-They are perfect for getting a good overview of the parts of the system, which software runs on them and how they communicate.
+They are perfect for getting an overview of the parts of the system, which software runs on them and how they communicate.

 ## Learning Goals

 :goals: The learning goals specific for this week are the following: